 No Sell: He simply doesn't even notice when humans are attacking him.

 Odd Friendship: He seems to form one with Ford, after looking at him and Ford's timely destruction of the Muto larvae.
-Godzilla even goes out of the way to save Ford afterward.
+Godzilla even goes out of his way to save Ford from the female Muto afterward.

 Physical God: He is described as being like a god compared to the Mutos.

 Post-Victory Collapse: After Godzilla flambes the female Muto's innards and rips her head off, he takes a power nap.
 The military think he's dead until he wakes up the following morning.

 Reconstruction: Various elements of his design are updated to seem more plausible.
 His feet are rounder like a sauropod's to support his heavy weight, he has gills on the side of his neck to explain how he can live underwater, his armored hide and arms now look crocodilian.
 In general he's bulkier, as an animal his size and shape probably would be to support its own weight.